-During the first half of the twentieth century, Wall Street believed that companies existed primarily to pay dividends to shareholders.
-However, over the past 50 years, society has witnessed the acceptance of the more sophisticated notion that the profits not paid out as dividends and, instead, are reinvested in the business also increase shareholder wealth by expanding the company's operations through organic growth and acquisitions or strengthening the shareholder's position through debt reduction or share repurchase programs.
+During the first half of the 20th century, Wall Street believed that companies existed primarily to pay dividends to shareholders.
+However, over the past 50 years, society has witnessed the acceptance of the more sophisticated notion that the profits not paid out as dividends, but reinvested in the business, also increase shareholder wealth by expanding the company's operations through organic growth and acquisitions or strengthening the shareholder's position through debt reduction or share repurchase programs.

-Ignoring stock price fluctuation, an investor that owned 100 shares of Washington Post common stock would have received $700 cash dividends at the end of one year (100 shares x $7 per share dividend).
-Logically, however, the $1,812 that "belonged" to the shareholder and was reinvested in the Washington Post’s business had very real economic value and couldn't be ignored, despite the fact that he never actually received the money directly.
+Ignoring stock price fluctuation, an investor who owned 100 shares of Company ABC's common stock would have received $700 in cash dividends at the end of one year (100 shares x $7 per share dividend).
+The $1,800 that "belonged" to the shareholder and was reinvested in Company ABC's business had genuine economic value and couldn't be ignored, although it was never actually received directly.
 In theory, the reinvested profit would have resulted in a higher stock price over time.

-As previously mentioned, Buffett's look-through earnings metric attempts to fully account for all of the profits that belong to an investor—both those retained and those paid out as dividends.
-Look-through earnings can be calculated by taking an investor's pro-rated share of a company's profits and deducting the taxes that would be due if all profits were received as a cash dividends.
+Buffett's look-through earnings metric attempts to fully account for all of the profits that belong to an investor—both those retained and those paid out as dividends.
+Look-through earnings can be calculated by taking an investor's pro-rated share of a company's profits and deducting the taxes that would be due if all profits were received as cash dividends.

-To illustrate this point: assume John Smith, an average investor, has a portfolio consisting of two securities – the common stock of retailing giant Wal-Mart and that of soft drink juggernaut Coca-Cola.
-Both of these companies pay a portion of their earnings out as dividends, but if John was to only regard the cash dividends received as income, he would ignore most of the money that was accruing to his benefit.
+To illustrate this point, assume John Smith, an average investor, has a portfolio consisting of two securities: Walmart and Coca-Cola.
+Both of these companies pay a portion of their earnings out as dividends, but if John were only to regard the cash dividends received as income, he would ignore most of the money that was accruing to his benefit.
 To truly see how his investments are performing, John needs to calculate his look-through earnings.
-In effect, he is answering the question, “how much after-tax cash would I have today if the companies I owned paid out 100% of the reported profit?”
+In effect, he is answering the question of how much after-tax cash he would have today if the companies were to pay out 100% of the reported profit.

 Stock Position 2: Coca-Cola

-By tabulating the total look-through earnings generated by his stock holdings, we discover that John has look-through earnings of $18,827.50 after-tax ($8,627.50 + $10,200).
-It would be a mistake for him to only pay attention to the $6,630* that was received as cash dividends on an after-tax basis.
-Common sense tells us that the other $12,197.50 that had been plowed back into the two companies was accruing to his benefit certainly had value.
+By calculating the total look-through earnings generated by his stock holdings, we discover that John has look-through earnings of $18,827.50 after-tax ($8,627.50 + $10,200).
+It would be a mistake for him only to pay attention to the $6,630 that was received as cash dividends on an after-tax basis; the other $12,197.50 that had been plowed back into the two companies was accruing to his benefit.

 Furthermore, John needs to evaluate his investment performance by the operating results of the business, not the stock quote.
-If his look-through earnings are steadily growing and management maintains a shareholder-friendly orientation, the stock price is only a concern in that it will allow him to purchase additional shares at an attractive price; these fluctuations are merely the lunacy of Mr. Market.
-The $18,827.50 in look-through earnings John calculated is every bit as real to his wealth as if he owned a car wash, apartment building or pharmacy.
+If his look-through earnings are steadily growing, and management maintains a shareholder-friendly orientation, the stock price is only a concern in that it will allow him to purchase additional shares at an attractive price.
+The fluctuations are merely due to the lunacy of the market.